 Of course, pain can occur over a wide area, taking in a number of channels.
 In that case all of them may need treatment but even here usually one takes precedence.
 Discovering which that is can take skill.

-Where the patient locates the pain may not always be where the best acupuncture treatment is done.
-Although the back pain will almost always be treated, if the underlying condition isn't treated, the back ache will return and relief will be temporary.
+Where you, the patient, feel the pain, may not be where the best acupuncture treatment is done.
+If the underlying condition isn't treated, the back pain will return and relief will be temporary.

 There's a village in Somerset, England, called Munchelney.
 It lies inland, about 18 miles (around 29 kilometres) from the sea.
 At the time of writing this (2014), after heavy rain for weeks, it is surrounded by water, like an island.